Koorsen launches growth strategy with OEP buy

 Skip Sampson, Koorsen vice president of security integration, and Tiemann elaborated that while Koorsen has traditionally been much heavier in the fire business than security, that’s beginning to change, and “Columbus is the first of what we hope to be a few more acquisitions,” Sampson said, as Koorsen looks to grow its security business in certain of its 20 offices.

 “We think there’s a lot of opportunity in the mid-to-high-level systems out there,” said Tiemann, “and we think service is the key to that.”

-And while some of that might be new video monitoring, virtual guard touring, or access control management, much of it is "just plain old comprehensive service contracts," said Sampson.
-"For so long, it's just been 'run to failure.'
-As systems have gotten more sophisticated, there has to be a plan to manage service in place, so they don't fail ...
-Can they go a few hours without a card reader?
-Well, we say they can't."
+And while some of that might be new video monitoring, virtual guard touring, or access control management, much of it is “just plain old comprehensive service contracts,” said Sampson.
+“For so long, it’s just been ‘run to failure.’
+As systems have gotten more sophisticated, there has to be a plan to manage service in place, so they don’t fail.”

-Going forward, Tiemann said Koorsen will be looking to acquire in the four states where its offices are most concentrated--Ohio, Indiana, Kentucky, and Tennessee.
-"We want to be able to service our customers from a very strong regional perspective," he said.
+Going forward, Tiemann said Koorsen will be looking to acquire in the four states where its offices are most concentrated - Ohio, Indiana, Kentucky, and Tennessee.
+“We want to be able to service our customers from a strong regional perspective,” he said.